TroySchennum/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model represents the page so it can be manipulated.

 2. What is an event?

+Things that affect html elements

 3. What is an event listener?

+An event listener waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+So you can use more methods.

 5. What is a component?

+Reusable code.

 ### Git Set up